daattali/beautiful-jekyll/_posts/2020-02-22-oblivious-sort-and-oblivious-data-structures.md

 This is a powerful system, as it allows you to exploit the fundamental structure of your data to only encrypt the data which matters to you.
 You can keep a large amount of information out of Google’s hands while still storing it on their servers, and even hide the details of your access patterns.

-In particular, we see that by specifying the situation to which we want to apply the algorithm, we can reduce the bandwidth blowup of the data from essentially O(log^2(N)) to O(log(N)).
+In particular, we see that by specifying the situation to which we want to apply the algorithm, we can reduce the bandwidth blowup of the data from essentially $O(\log^2 N)$ to $O(\log N)$.
 This will substantially reduce computation time and reduce the amount of interaction necessary with the server.

 ## Conclusion